Monte Carlo Null Models for Genomic Data: Discussion

-\begin{sloppypar} An interesting topic for future work would be to study the implications for the multiple hypothesis testing setting.
-For a discussion of some computational and conceptual challenges of Monte Carlo multiple testing, see~\citet{sandve2011}.
-The multiple testing problem is particularly important in genomics, but it also appears in ecology, see e.g.,~\citet{gotelli2010}. \end{sloppypar}
+An interesting topic for future work would be to study the implications for the multiple hypothesis testing setting.
+For a discussion of some computational and conceptual challenges of Monte Carlo multiple testing, see \citet{sandve2011}.
+The multiple testing problem is particularly important in genomics, but it also appears in ecology; see, for example, \citet{gotelli2010}.

 Our main focus has been avoiding false positives due to too simple null models.
 Of course, false negatives also occur, and the effect of differing null models on the power of tests should be further studied.
 In order to avoid underpowered tests, a very general advice is the following.
-Most test statistics in the paper are based on counting, hence the variance of test statistics decreases as $1/N$ where $N$ is the number of samples.
+Most test statistics in the paper are based on counting, hence, the variance of test statistics decreases as $1/N$ where $N$ is the number of samples.
 But observations may be correlated, reducing power.
 We may have very high correlation between a large number of observations.
 It is important to be aware of this and try to find test statistics where the correlation between observations is as small as possible.

-Finally, we have also considered a third type of null model preservation, where the data is a sequence of categorical variables, e.g. \ldots ACGT\ldots \ for a DNA sequence.
+Finally, we have also considered a third type of null model preservation, where the data is a sequence of categorical variables, for example, \ldots ACGT\ldots for a DNA sequence.
 The distribution for each variable depends on the value of the previous $n$ variables.
 In this model, it is possible to have the same probability distribution for sequences of length $n$ as in the observed data.
 Then, increasing $n$ implies preservering more of the probabilistic structure of the original data.
 We omitted this material to make the paper shorter and more focused.
 A separate paper on this topic is in preparation.